jneug/typst-codelst/example.typ

 #code-block(code-example)

 Using #cmd[sourcecode] will add line numbers and a frame.
-Very long lines will be clipped.
+Very long lines will overflow.

 #code-block(sourcecode(code-example))